 The Clery Act is named after Jeanne Clery, a 19-year-old Lehigh University freshman, who was raped and murdered in her campus residence hall in 1986.
-Her parents said if they had known about the crime on campus, they never would have allowed their daughter to attend that college.
-In response to this tragic incident, the Clery Act was established.
+Clery's parents stated that if they had known about the crime on campus, they never would have allowed their daughter to attend that college.
+In response to this tragic incident, the Clery Act was passed.

-The Clery Act has undergone many changes since it was signed into law in 1990.
-Some of these changes included additional requirements about the rights of sexual assault victims, sex offender notifications, emergency response, and protection for whistleblowers.
+Since it was signed into law in 1990, the Clery Act has undergone many changes to include additional requirements about the rights of sexual assault victims, sex offender notifications, emergency response, and protection for whistleblowers.